Leaves of Absence and Withdrawals from Wellesley College

 Voluntary leaves for the purpose of studying away from Wellesley require the submission of detailed academic plans to the Director of International Studies and/or the Class Dean.
 More information about these requirements is available here.
 A student on leave for study elsewhere may apply to transfer up to four units of credit per semester, up to a total of no more than eight units of credit.
 More information about transfer credits is available here.
 Students leaving to study at least half-time in another institution in the United States may be eligible for federal based financial aid, and should review and follow the procedures detailed here.

 A student may request a personal leave of absence after the beginning of the semester at any time during a semester.
+The timing of a leave can have consequences in terms of tuition refunds and whether the semester counts as one of a student's eight semesters, so students should consult with the Class Dean on this.

 A first-year student desiring to declare a leave before the end of the first semester at Wellesley must consult with the Dean of First-Year Students.
 The student may be required to withdraw from the College and in that case, if the student later desires to return to the College, must apply for readmission through the Academic Review Board.